-People often think that goldfish are just a few inches long.
+People often think that goldfish only ever grow to be a few inches long.
 Sadly, this is because most pet goldfish don’t live long enough to grow beyond this.
-However, with good care, goldfish have the potential to be much bigger.
+However, with good care, goldfish have the potential to be much larger.

-Common goldfish can easily grow to be 10 inches long and fancy goldfish can reach 8 inches.
+Common goldfish can easily grow to be 10 inches long and fancy varieties can reach 8 inches.

 How big was the biggest goldfish ever?